dimagi/bhoma/bhoma/scripts/shutdown/README.txt

 Compile it on your system using the following command (a binary is included here as well):

- $ gcc shutdown.c -o shutdown-wrapper -Wall
+ $ gcc shutdown-wrapper.c -o shutdown-wrapper -Wall

 Then change the owner to root and the permissions using: